lukasniemeier-zalando/camunda-cockpit-client/README.md

  - Part of an error message from a failed job (`--message` / `-m`)
  - Time range (`--from-timestamp` and `--to-timestamp`, both in ISO-8601 format)

-For login currently only the cookie based authorization of the camunda cockpit is supported.
+For login currently cookie based authorization of the camunda cockpit and OAuth are supported.

 The base url and process engine name have to be configured in a configuration